 Personally, I like the ESV, KJV, NKJ, NASB1995, and the ASV the most.
 I also use other versions occasionally to help understand some verses.
 The most meticulous interpretation of scripture was done under the threat of life by the scholars of the 1600s with the KJV.

 As a follower of Christ, not a scholar of biblical languages, I rely heavily on the versions I believe were created with the most care.

 All this said; I trust God

 I believe God’s Holy Word is just that: God’s Holy Word.
-I trust each word and believe it possible to have a clear understanding of everything God wants us to understand.
-We just need to remove our desires and our expectations so we can open our hearts and minds and pay attention to God’s desires and will for us.
+I trust each word and believe it is possible to understand everything God wants us to understand clearly.

 The Bible is not a book of confusion.

 What makes it seem confusing is us.
 When we try to twist what it says into what we think it should say.
-We also need to keep in mind that the Bible is several books that make-up, one book.
-So when we look at one verse using the word faith, it does not discount all the verses that included baptism or vice versa.
+We also need to remember that the Bible is several books that make one book.
+So, when we look at one verse using the word faith, it does not discount all the verses that included baptism and vice versa..

 What’s the whole picture?